qixils/minecraft-randomiser/README.md

 ## Bugs

-Please report any bugs you experience, especially on Windows and Mac, as neither have been tested.
+Please report any bugs you experience, especially on Windows and Mac, as they have had little testing.
 Feature requests are also allowed.